bbitarello/NCD-Statistics/README.md

 Note: a longer version of this is in example_input_files/

+Example FD file

+to be continued...

 ************************************************************************
  Getting Started: Options A and B
 ************************************************************************

 First:

-clone this repo: go to your directory and clone:
+* clone this repo: go to your directory and clone:

 ```
 git clone https://github.com/bbitarello/NCD-statistics.git
 ```

-go to root NCD directory
+* go to root NCD directory

 ```
 cd NCD-statistics/
 chmod 777 * #this will avoide several issues.
-Make sure you can do this.
+Make sure you are allowed to do this.
 ```

 **Important Note**: Please note the paths for the files, logs, and tmp directories and addapt them as needed.
 Only 4 files need their paths to be edited: